mrjars02/rhosts/Readme.md

 This reroutes sites to 0.0.0.0 in order to block them from being reached by adding them automatically to the hosts file.
 This was designed off of how Pihole works to block ads but this functions at a local level instead of the entire network.

-## Requirements
+## Requirements to install and run

 - make

-- Most linux distros

 - curl